 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.
 Vaccines are safe.
 The U.S. Food and Drug Administration (FDA) carefully checks all vaccines for safety.
-Federal law requires health professionals to report any reaction following an vaccination to the Vaccine Adverse Events Reporting System (VAERS).
-For more information about how vaccine safety is checked, see www.cdc.gov/vaccinesafety/index.html.
+Federal law requires health professionals to report any reaction following a vaccination to the Vaccine Adverse Events Reporting System (VAERS).
+Go to www.cdc.gov/vaccine-safety to learn how vaccine safety is checked.
 The risk of a serious problem from a disease is far greater than the risk from the vaccine.
-For example, 1 child in a group of 20 unvaccinated children may die from diphtheria disease.
-But only 1 child in a group of 14,000 vaccinated children may have side effects after getting the DTaP vaccine.
-And that child would recover.footnote 1 Vaccines are safe even if you or your child: Vaccines are also safe for premature infants.
+Most side effects of getting a vaccine, if they occur, are mild.
+Vaccines are safe even if you or your child: Talk to your doctor about which vaccines are also safe for premature infants.
 Certain vaccines are safe during pregnancy.
 But some vaccines are not given during pregnancy.
 Ask your doctor which vaccines you need before you get pregnant and during pregnancy.
-Getting more than one vaccine at a time is not dangerous.
+Some parents worry that vaccines cause autism spectrum disorder (ASD) in children.
+But many studies have been done, and no link has been found between vaccines and ASD.
+Talk to your doctor if you have concerns about the safety of vaccines.
+Getting more than one vaccine at a time is safe.
 Some parents worry about their children getting several vaccines at the same time.
 They worry that a child's immune system can't handle all those vaccines at the same time.
-Getting more than one shot may seem like a lot for a child's body to handle.
-But babies have billions of immune system cells that are hard at work all the time, fighting the many thousands of germs they're exposed to every day.
-After careful study, more and more vaccines are being combined into a single shot, such as the measles-mumps-rubella shot.
+But babies and children have billions of immune system cells that are hard at work all the time, fighting the many thousands of germs they're exposed to every day.
+After careful study, more and more vaccines are being combined into a single shot, such as the measles, mumps, and rubella shot.
 This means you or your child needs fewer shots.
 Even though the vaccines are combined, each gives the same protection as it would if it were given alone.
-The U.S. Advisory Committee on Immunization Practices and the American Academy of Pediatrics both recommend that a child get all of the vaccines needed at the child's age in one doctor visit.
+The American Academy of Pediatrics recommends that a child get all of the vaccines needed at the child's age in one doctor visit.
 Combination vaccines include: The Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) continue to study vaccines.
 The risk of problems from vaccines is already extremely low.
+Most side effects of getting a vaccine, if they occur, are mild.
 But these agencies watch for any reports of rare or unexpected reactions.
 Talk to your doctor if you have concerns about the safety of vaccines.
-Current as of: April 30, 2024 Author: Ignite Healthwise, LLC Staff Current as of: April 30, 2024 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
+Current as of: September 30, 2025 Author: Ignite Healthwise, LLC Staff Current as of: September 30, 2025 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use and Privacy Policy.
 Learn how we develop our content.
-To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024 Ignite Healthwise, LLC.
-Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Ignite Healthwise, LLC.Topic Contents
+To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024-2025 Ignite Healthwise, LLC.Topic Contents

 Vaccine Safety